rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 He still needs to do the third paper of his phd.
 Otherwise his advisor Dr. Yogesh will get angry.
 Angry Bad.
 Happy Good.
 Moooooooo.
 He will now go on search for whatever other godzillas have said.
 Hiyaaa!!

-love, <br>
+And now, by the note of sacred academic tradition, little godzilla hereby claims Yannic Kilcher's "Me-(GLOM)-ania" for himself.
+It's a cool machine learning system after all. love, <br>
 rajat